Table of Contents

 There are 7 pillars required for a healthy lifestyle.
 These pillars are simple but not always easy to follow in our fast-paced society.
 Because you are a unique individual, some pillars are more applicable than others are.

-The first four pillars are fundamental to sustain life at its basic core.
+The first four pillars are fundamental to sustain a healthy life at its basic core.
 The additional pillars are directed toward life in the 21st Century.
 However, they are all required.
+Interestingly, the first four pillars were once taught in grade school health class but obviously not any longer.
+Numerous online searches did not reveal any of the first four!

 Particulate counts (the number of particulates – parts per million per cubic foot of air) are high and the oxygen content of air is slowly diminishing.
 Many, if not most of the particulates in the air are toxic and includes toxic elements.
 Albeit there is little you can do to change the quality of the air you breathe, you can take steps to breathe healthier air.